-Setting School holiday dates
+Setting school holiday dates

-Every year the Ministry of Education, Culture and Science sets the dates of the three main school holidays.
+Every year the Ministry of Education, Culture and Science sets the dates of the 3 main school holidays.
 Primary and secondary schools must keep to these dates.
 The Ministry also gives advisory dates for the other holidays through the year.
 In secondary vocational education (MBO) and higher education, institutions are free to set their own holiday dates.

 Compulsory holiday dates